CreeprVictor/Minecraft-Jetpack-Commands/README.md

 -Added Hover Toggle

--Added Another Joystick for More Controlls
+-Added Another Joystick for More Controls